adamreeve/semver.net/README.md

 Pre-Release Versions
 --------------------

-Versions with a pre-release can only satisfy ranges that contain a comparator with a pre-release version, and the comparator version's major, minor and patch components must match those of the version being tested.
+Versions with a pre-release can normally only satisfy ranges that contain a comparator with a pre-release version, and the comparator version's major, minor and patch components must match those of the version being tested.